- I. Residential Life Office: Welcome and Expectations

 Residence hall keys are not to be duplicated or loaned.
 Students are prohibited from placing their own locks on individual doors.

 If a key is lost, the lock(s) to the student's room or apartment will be changed and occupants of the room will need to obtain new keys from the Residential Life Office.
-Additionally, a $55.00 charge will be posted to the student's account in relation to the lock change and replaced keys.
+Additionally, a $55.00 charge per key will be posted to the student's account in relation to the lock change and replaced keys.
 Students who duplicate a room key or do not return their room key at the end of the academic year will also be assessed a $55.00 charge.
+Village Apartment residents who lose their exterior and bedroom keys will be charged $55.00 per key, for a total cost of $110.00.

 All new students to Jacksonville University are required to live on-campus at Jacksonville University for three (3) academic years.